Frequently asked Questions!

 Are there stainless nuts and bolts etc available?

 Yes At SOS I have now almost every stud and screw, bolt and washer in stainless.
 British Seagull had started to do this just before they packed up, so I have taken the initiative to have them manufactured.
 Strangely enough the cost of the stainless bolts etc is the same as the mild steel ones!
 See the 'For Sale' page.
-For those that need to know the stainless is type 303.

 There is even my new stainless steel SOS Multispanner.
 See the 'For Sale' page.